Welcome to the Social Skills Ideas Bank!

 There are so many effective ways to integrate the concept of responsibility into your classroom!

 This question is easily answered by imagining a classroom lacking responsible students.
 Imagine supplies left everywhere, and games and other materials broken on the ground!

 Responsible behaviours are not only important in the classroom – we are equipping our students to have a productive and successful life beyond the classroom as well.

 Teaching students to become responsible citizens of the world is the main goal.

 BOOKS AND VIDEOS

 Most students will have an idea about what responsibility looks like, even if they don’t know the word.
 I have found that the easiest way to introduce the concept is through stories and videos.
 Here are a few of our favorites to try with your class:

 These sweet stories are all about social skills.
-To address the ideas of responsibility specifically, I would recommend Howard Wigglebottom and the Monkey On His Back.
+To address the idea of responsibility specifically, I would recommend Howard Wigglebottom and the Monkey On His Back.
 Howard learns the importance of being responsible and honest, even when nobody is watching.

-You can also watch the video of this story on youtube!
+You can also watch the video of this story on Youtube!

 Each story also has a fun song to sing with your students after watching the story: